Vietnam.vn - Nền tảng quảng bá Việt Nam

 • Reduced work efficiency.

 Specialist Doctor Duong Thi Hong Nhung, Head of the Department of Neurology - Stroke, Gia An 115 Hospital, said that people with burnout often feel exhausted, lose interest or doubt the value of their work.
 They tend to withdraw from the work they are undertaking, even reducing social interactions.
-Notably, burnout is not easily improved in a short time, and may require more intensive interventions such as psychotherapy, career counseling or medical treatment.
+Notably, burnout is not easily improved in a short time, and may require more intensive interventions such as psychological therapy, career counseling or medical treatment.

 “Early recognition of burnout and anxiety disorders is extremely important.
 Timely treatment will help prevent serious complications such as depression or neurological and cardiovascular disorders,” Dr. Hong Nhung emphasized.